Sigillum Magnum

 Sigillum Magnum is a silver-bronze medal realized in 1888.
 The medal is composed by some single medals of the Corporations which were forming the Bolognese Study.
 It is a recognition given to important and influential people by the University of Bologna.
 The first recipient of the Sigillum Magnum was Giuseppe Saragat in 1971.
+Recently the Sigillum Magnum was awarded to Reid Hoffman in September 2023 during the Graduation of Bologna Business School, the business school of the University of Bologna.